 Kelsey: You have stated that you have a fondness for body horror.
 What is it about the terror one’s body can inject that is so fascinating for you?

-Kelsey: It seems like this past year with films like Inside, the foreign horror films are pushing the limits and giving us horror with meaning.
+Kelsey: It seems like this past year with films like Inside and Frontier(s), the foreign horror films are pushing the limits and giving us horror with meaning.
 There are fewer American films doing this, especially those that are seen by the mainstream audience.
 What are your hopes for horror in the future?
 What would you personally like to bring to the table?

 Paul: I have nothing but hope for horror right now.
 I don’t really perceive the lines between American horror and the rest of the world’s.
 To me, we’ve got a totally unique community here, a global community that really fucking loves something, and will do anything we can to see that it thrives.
 We just need to keep supporting the stuff we really love, things that are actually breaking new ground, movies like Inside, and Calvaire and REC and things like The Strangers, as well.
 There are awesome horror films being made, we just need to go find them and support them instead of wasting all our energy hating on the less original stuff.